 Helen Berry is Professor of British History at Newcastle University.
-She specialises in British history circa 1660 to 1800, with a particular interest in social, cultural and economic history.
+A prizewinning Fellow of the Royal Historical Society, she specialises in British history circa 1660 to 1800, with a particular interest in social, cultural and economic history.
 Her research and teaching are closely linked, and cover a wide range of themes, from the history of how a new kind of consumer society emerged in Britain during the eighteenth century, to how global trade and economics shaped personal experiences, families and communities.

 Having benefitted from working for several years with fellow historians and archaeologists at Newcastle University who have particular expertise in World History, she is passionate about encouraging people to think more broadly about British history in a global context.

 **shortlisted for the 2019 Cundill History Prize**

 "Orphans of Empire is a heartbreaking read that is also absolutely unputdownable.
 Helen Berry brings the 18th century to glorious life in a way that few historians can match, every book of hers is a treasure."

 "her honest subjectivity makes this a better book.
 It has a soul.
 Orphans of Empire is a fascinating, beautifully written story about an 18th century charity, but also a book that asks difficult questions about welfare that remain relevant today."

 Gerard DeGroot, The Times

 "Overturns preconceptions ...
 Orphans of Empire is noteworthy for Berry's meticulous examination of the records that document individual appeals and interventions.
 Helen Berry has produced a remarkable study, informative and impassioned."

 "The history of the Foundling Hospital is well known, but for those coming new to the story Berry's is a fresh and insightful introduction.
 Her pace is lively and her touch is light ...
 It offers an up-to-date and authoritative history of Thomas Coram's hospital that is at its most valuable when focusing on the life stories of the foundlings themselves."